 These are available to download on our Policies page.

 A log of Formal Access to Information applications we've received that are likely to be of interest to the public.

-Our Disclosure Log(PDF, 223KB) contains non-personal information only.
+Our Disclosure Log(PDF, 61KB) contains non-personal information only.

-You may request access to Council information that is not readily available to the public by making an Informal Request under the GIPA Act.
+You may request access to Council information that is not already available on Council's website by lodging an Informal Request for information.

 Informal Request for Information form(PDF, 571KB)